ChristophHoell/masterthesis_public/README.md

 Our Proposed method is a Transformer cVQVAE with the goal of generating a 3D facial animation solely from a textual description.

-![A person is kissing.](https://github.com/ChristophHoell/masterthesis_public/blob/main/assets/kissing.gif)
+![A person is kissing.](https://github.com/ChristophHoell/masterthesis_public/blob/main/assets/kissing.gif) "A person is kissing."
-![A person is sneering.](https://github.com/ChristophHoell/masterthesis_public/blob/main/assets/sneering.gif)
+![A person is sneering.](https://github.com/ChristophHoell/masterthesis_public/blob/main/assets/sneering.gif) "A person is sneering."

 We demonstrate that our method is capable of generating realistic facial motions from a textual description while maintaining good sequential coherence.

-![A person is yawning.](https://github.com/ChristophHoell/masterthesis_public/blob/main/assets/yawning_diversity.gif)
+![A person is yawning.](https://github.com/ChristophHoell/masterthesis_public/blob/main/assets/yawning_diversity.gif) "A person is yawning."

 We also demonstrate the non-deterministic behavior of our model with regards to the diversity in output for the same prompt.